GoogleCloudPlatform/gatekeeper-securitycenter/docs/tutorial.md

     DEBUG=true ./gatekeeper-securitycenter [subcommand] [flags]
     ```

-3. If you run into other problems, review these documents:
+3. If you run into other problems with this tutorial, we recommend that you
+    review these documents:

     -   [Gatekeeper debugging](https://github.com/open-policy-agent/gatekeeper#debugging)
     -   [GKE troubleshooting](https://cloud.google.com/kubernetes-engine/docs/troubleshooting)
     -   [Troubleshooting Kubernetes clusters](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/)

 ## Cleaning up

+To avoid incurring further charges to your Google Cloud Platform account for
+the resources used in this tutorial, delete the individual resources.

 1. Delete the GKE cluster: